mitumevada/Reproducible-Research-Project/README.md

 # 2. Research Objective

 The objective of this project is to examine how housing prices in Poland are related to interest rates and inflation over time.
+Using quarterly data from the first quarter of 2010 to the fourth quarter of 2025, we investigate the dynamic interactions among these variables within a macroeconomic framework.

 Specifically, we aim to investigate whether changes in interest rates and inflation are associated with subsequent movements in housing prices, and whether these effects occur immediately or with a time lag.

 # 3. Data

-This script constructs a consistent monthly dataset by processing raw data on inflation, interest rates, and housing prices, ensuring comparability across variables for subsequent analysis.
+Since inflation and interest rates are originally reported at a monthly frequency, while the housing price index is available at a quarterly frequency, all variables are converted to a common quarterly frequency to ensure temporal consistency and improve the reliability of the time-series analysis.

 ## 3.1 Data Sources